tc39/proposal-smart-pipelines/readme.md

   * _Simple Reference_

 </details>

-[TO DO: Make sure that `eval` and other special “functions” are not allowed.]

 ##### Bare constructor call • Grammar
 If the body starts with `new`, followed by mere identifier, optionally with a